-What matters is how those trials are judged.
+How the trials are judged matters.
 In much pattern-based work, rarity is assessed by counting separate hits within such a trial.
-Here the bar is far higher.
+Here, the bar is far higher.
 The question is not how many local matches a trial contains, but whether the same overall configuration reappears under the same rules.
-That is a much more exacting standard, and for that reason a much more trustworthy one.
+That is a much more exacting standard, and for that reason, a much more trustworthy one.

-A reader may still ask whether the method, even if consistently applied, is tilted toward the reference case.
-That concern deserves a direct answer.
+A reader may still ask whether the method, even if consistently applied, is biased toward the reference case, and this concern deserves a direct answer.